shells-dw/streamdeck-totalmix/README.md

 ![StreamDeckPlugin_OSC_2](/docs/images/SD_P_OSC_2.png)

-You have 16 Input, 16 Playback and 16 Output channels available (remember when I said you should set TotalMix to have 16 Faders per bank?
-That's partly why) for which you can each Mute or Solo.
 Select the checkbox "Mirror TotalMix" to update the button's icon when it comes into focus in StreamDeck (e.g. when you open a folder containing the button, load a profile or start StreamDeck when it's on the top screen).

 #### OSC: Control Channel

 ![StreamDeckPlugin_OSC_3](/docs/images/SD_P_OSC_3.png)

-You have 16 Input, 16 Playback and 16 Output channels available (remember when I said you should set TotalMix to have 16 Faders per bank?
-That's partly why) plus Master, for which you can trigger functions.
 Select the functions to use in the drop-down field below.
 If the function requires a value to send, for example Volume, enter the "Value" field with the value.
 Not all functions work on all channels.
 You can't, for example, set Gain on a channel that has no preamp.
 The acceptable values are:
 * Volume: 0-100.
 0 is &#8734;, 82 is 0dB, 100 is +6dB. _Available in all channels._
 * Pan: L100 to R100.
 Enter 0 for center. _Available in all channels._